zedif/julia-introduction/episodes/03-types.md

  1
 ```

-Julia also supports a special syntax, the dot-operator, to element-wise apply
+Julia also supports a special syntax, the dot-operator, to apply functions in an
-functions to arrays:
+element-wise fasion to arrays:

 ```julia
 > [1, 4, 9, 16, 25] .> 7